 The lower lateral line connects to the city’s sewer line.
 This is a drain pipe that is about 12 inches or longer and the city is responsible for this, in most cases.
 Also, fatbergs, which are blocks to the city sanitary system are the responsibility of the city.

-Take a look at the photo above.
+Take a look at the photo at the top of the page.
 Imagine the sewer line underneath.
 You can see where the walkway ends on the homeowner’s property in white, and anything on that property is the responsibility of the homeowner.
 The grey sidewalk is owned by the city.

 Signs of Sewer Issues and Backups